alissawu/alissawu/README.md

 - 👋 Hi, I’m @alissawu
 - 👀 I’m interested in software engineering, data science, and artificial intelligence
-- 🌱 I’m currently working on machine learning projects.
+- 🌱 I’m currently working on machine learning and full-stack projects.
 - 💞️ I'm working on uploading my old work!
-- 📸 My profile pic is from a photoshoot this Feb :)

 <!---
 alissawu/alissawu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.